AntonTsa/servlet-basic/README.md

 <h1> Servlet </h1>

 Created my first servlet TimeServlet that displays UTC current date and time.
+Added Validate filter for timezone that checks if the timezone parameter is valid and if it's not -> returns response with status 400 (Bad Request) and message: "Invalid timezone".

 To run the servlet on a local server, I used Apache Tomcat.
 Follow the steps below to set up and run the servlet:
 1. Install Apache Tomcat on your local machine.
 You can download it from the [official website](https://tomcat.apache.org/download-90.cgi).